fromsantanu/C-Language/pages/Chapter04-01.md

 By understanding `if`, `if-else`, and `nested if-else` constructs, you can create programs that handle a variety of decision-making scenarios.
 In the next chapter, we will explore loops, which allow you to repeat actions based on conditions.

-## Answers to execrcises

-Here are the solutions to the given exercises:
+## Here are the solutions to the given exercises:

 ---